 Secretary: Babs Creamer.

-We have a friendly and active membership who participate in monthly meetings, visits, social events and talks.
-Branch meetings are held at 2.30pm on the first Saturday of each month and are generally held in the Cheltenham/Gloucester/Tewkesbury area.
-Bristol Group meetings take place on the third Friday of each month at 7.30pm and are in members' homes in the Bristol/Chippenham/Swindon area.
-Refreshments are provided at all sessions!
-Meetings can be in the form of talks given by members or guest speakers or discussions/short papers with several members contributing.
+We have a friendly and active membership who participate in monthly meetings, Summer Field visits, social events and talks.
+Branch meetings and talks are held at 2.30pm on the first Saturday of each month and are usually held in the Emmanuel Hall, Leckhampton, Cheltenham which has easy access from all routes.
+Each meeting closes with a full tea.
+Meetings usually comprise of talks given by well-known guest speakers or discussions/short papers/presentations with several members contributing.
 We hope to provide something for everyone, whether you wish to sit back and listen or actively join in.
+New members are constantly joining and anyone with an interest in the period are really welcome to join us or just come along without any commitment to see if they enjoy the experience.

 PLEASE NOTE :